-Since long ago sweet bread with candied fruits atop has been a symbol of King's Day.
-Its name means the wreath of a king, and the pastry contains a few figurines of Baby Jesus which are hidden from the evil King Herod.
-It refers to a Bible story about the king's order to kill all the newborns in Bethlehem.
-Then, Joseph warned by an angel, took Mary and the Baby and escaped to Egypt and hid there until Herod's death.
+The most essential element of the pastry is a small doll figure of baby Jesus which is hidden inside the bread from the evil King Herod.
+The custom refers to another Bible story about Herod's order to kill all the newborns in Bethlehem.
+Then, Joseph warned by an angel, escaped to Egypt with Mary and the Baby, and they had been hiding there until Herod's death.

 In the evening of January 6, sliced sweet bread is served to everyone, usually with a hot chocolate.
 Whoever discovers the baby figurines are obliged to cook or buy tamales for a tamalada party at Candlemas, taking place on February 2.
 King's Day is the main occasion to try Rosca de Reyes, but it may also be found in local bakeries from the very beginning of the Christmas season.
 Mexico City with its numerous bakeries, pastry shops, and restaurants, must be the best place to try a great variety of Rosca de Reyes.